J535D165/CoronaWatchNL/README.md

 ## Graphs

 The following graphs visualize the development of the COVID-19 disease outbreak.
-The underlying data can be found in the [data folder](/data).
-The graphs can be found in the [plots](/plots) folder.
+The underlying data can be found in the [data folder](/data) and the graphs in the [plots](/plots) folder.
+For (visual) applications based on these datasets, have a look at the [applications folder](/applications).
 See the license section for information about sharing the graphs.

 ### Descriptive